 Where to Buy Konpeito

 For high-quality Konpeito, you will want to visit the one store in Kyoto that specializes in this specific confection: Ryokujuan Shimizu.
 Opening in 1847, Ryokujuan Shimizu is a family business that is now in its 5th generation.
 They originally started selling cinnamon and tea-flavored Konpeito, but today they sell it in many colors and flavors.
-Due to the store’s popularity, there is often a line outside the shop with people waiting to order Konpeito.
+Due to the store’s popularity, there is often a line outside the shop.

 Luckily, you don’t have to go all the way to Japan to get a taste of these Japanese sweets.
-You may be able to find a bag of Konpeito at your local Asian market, but if not, you can order the traditional Japanese sugar candy online from many retailers.
-Amazon sells packs of Konpeito with free shipping, so you can have the sugary candy delivered right to your door within a few business days.
+You may be able to find a bag of Konpeito at your local Asian market, but if not, you can order the traditional Japanese sugar candy online.
+Here are some of our favorites on Amazon.